mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 It is possible to run parts of the project natively and other parts of it with Docker.
 We refer to this as a hybrid dev environment.

-We go over how to setup a hybrid dev environment by setting up a natively running app that connects to a Docker-based database in the ["Connecting a Natively Running App with a Containerized Database" section in the database document.](./databases/README.md#connecting-a-natively-running-app-with-a-containerized-database)
+We go over how to setup a hybrid dev environment by setting up a natively running app that connects to a Docker-based database in the ["Connecting a Natively Running App with a Containerized Database" section in the "Database" document.](./databases/README.md#connecting-a-natively-running-app-with-a-containerized-database)

 ## Developing Inside a Container with Visual Studio Code